 To enjoy these conditions, recommend packing in lenses for low light conditions.
-These magnetic goggles are great so you can change the lenses quickly on the go.
+These magnetic goggles are great, so you can change the lenses quickly on the go.

 5. Take private lessons

 From our experience, taking private lessons at Big White was the best thing for lifting our holiday spirits by improving our skiing technique and exploring more of the mountain.
 This seriously helped my wife and son take their skiing to the next level.
-If you are going with a family or group of friends at the same level, highly recommend booking in a lesson with a private instructor).
+If you are going with a family or group of friends at the same level, I highly recommend booking a lesson with a private instructor).
 It’s a worthwhile investment that you won’t regret.
 If Bern is still teaching, make sure you book him!
 He is a local and really knows his stuff!

 6. Try these awesome runs

-- Kanina’s Rainbow (Blue Intermediate) – Located on the left side of mountain, this is an epic long run with stunning views that will make your legs burn.
+- Kanina’s Rainbow (Blue Intermediate) – Located on the left side of the mountain, this is an epic long run with stunning views that will make your legs burn.

 - Paradise (Blue Intermediate) – Straight down the middle, with stunning views and will keep you on edge and entertained the whole way down.

-- Serwas (Green Beginner) – Great fun to be had with a long green run winding through the trees which is great for beginners and kids trying to learn skiing or boarding.
+- Serwas (Green Beginner) – Great fun to be had with a long green run winding through the trees, which is great for beginners and kids trying to learn skiing or boarding.